-I make my quinoa soup with chicken.
+I make my gluten-free quinoa soup with chicken.
 You can easily swap out the chicken broth for vegetable broth and the chicken for tofu to make this a vegetarian dish.

-My daughter likes to put mushrooms in her quinoa soup, while I like to let mine rest over spinach until the spinach starts to wilt.
+My daughter likes to put mushrooms in her gluten-free quinoa soup, while I like to let mine rest over spinach until the spinach starts to wilt.
 Since going gluten-free we don't eat past as often.

 We switched out the noodles in our favorite homemade chicken noodle soup for quinoa and now we only eat it that way.
 You can easily use noodles in this recipe.
 It's just as amazing.